5 - Wind lights

 - Stearin (if not using colored paraffin)

-- Colorant (if not using colored paraffin)
+- Food coloring (if not using colored paraffin)

-- Full cast
+- Full mold

 - Melting kettle or bain-marie